Gauging the Schwarzian Action: Introduction

 The gauging procedure required for the Schwarzian derivative is nontrivial.
 This is because the fundamental field $f$ that spans the domain of the Schwarzian derivative belongs to a nonlinear representation of the $SL(2,\mathbb{R})$ group, more specifically the fractional linear representation.
 This complication can be overcome by constructing a composite field ${\bf f}$ from the fundamental field and its derivative that then transforms linearly, more specifically, ${\bf f}$ belongs to the adjoint representation of $SL(2,\mathbb{R})$.
 The composite field has a number of useful features.
 The Schwarzian derivative ends up being a bilinear invariant of derivatives of ${\bf f}$.
-N\"other charges for dynamical systems based on the Schwarzian derivative can be constructed from the composite field and its derivatives.
-These N\"other charges are associated with the global $ SL(2,\mathbb{R})$ symmetry of the action.
+Noether charges for dynamical systems based on the Schwarzian derivative can be constructed from the composite field and its derivatives.
+These Noether charges are associated with the global $ SL(2,\mathbb{R})$ symmetry of the action ${\cal I}_0$ obtained from the Schwarzian derivative.

 The gauging of the group is done by constructing the gauge covariant extension of ${\bf f}$, along with introducing its covariant derivative.
+As usual, the covariant derivative requires the introduction of gauge potentials ${\bf A}$, here valued in the $sl(2,\mathbb{R})$ Lie algebra.
 The gauge invariant Schwarzian derivative is a bilinear invariant of covariant derivatives of the covariant extension of ${\bf f}$.
-Upon expanding the gauge invariant Schwarzian derivative to leading order in the gauge fields, one recovers the coupling to the N\"other charges.

-An action can be constructed from the gauge invariant Schwarzian derivative.
-As usual, the covariant derivative in the gauging procedure requires the introduction of gauge potentials ${\bf A}$, here valued in the $sl(2,\mathbb{R})$ Lie algebra.
+Upon expanding the gauge invariant Schwarzian derivative to leading order in the gauge fields, one recovers the coupling to the Noether charges.
+An action ${\cal I}[A]$ can be constructed from the gauge invariant Schwarzian derivative which is the natural extension of ${\cal I}_0$.
 In the absence of any kinetic energy term for ${\bf A}$ in the Schwarzian action, the potentials can be completely gauged away when the domain for ${\bf A}$ is topologically trivial.
-However, disconnected sectors arise when the domain is $\mathbb{S}^1$.
-If the gauge invariant Schwarzian action is taken to represent the boundary dynamics for two-dimensional gravity, then the disconnected sectors could give rise to defects in the bulk theory.
-Such defects are of current interest.\cite{Mertens:2019tcm,Lin:2023wac,Turiaci:2024cad}
+However, as discussed above, disconnected sectors arise when the domain is $\mathbb{S}^1$, leading to defects in JT gravity.
+The focus of this article is primarily on the classical aspects of the gauge invariant Schwarzian, with quantum aspects left for future considerations.